Julio César Uribe

 Julio César Uribe Flores (born May 9, 1958) is a Peruvian football manager and former player who played as an attacking midfielder or a second striker.

 Playing career

 Club

 Uribe started his career with Peruvian club Sporting Cristal.
-Then he joined Italian club Cagliari Calcio for three seasons.
+Luigi Riva convinced him to come to Italy, to Cagliari Calcio, where he played for three seasons from 1982 to 1985.

 After his time in Italy, Uribe returned to Sporting Cristal.
 He then played the following seasons with several clubs in Colombia and Mexico such as Club América.
 He returned to Peru in his last season as footballer to retire with C.A.
-Mannucci in 1992.
+Mannucci in 1994.